RebelMouse Announces Platform-Wide Support for Next-Gen Images

-At the start of 2019, we announced that performance would be our top priority of the year.
 At RebelMouse, we're traffic junkies that work every day to make sure our clients have the best-performing sites on the open web, often beating out industry giants on speed.
+It's why the sites in our network receive 90+ performance scores via Google PageSpeed Insights.

 According to Google, WebP lossless images are 26% smaller in size compared to PNGs.
 WebP lossy images are also 25–34% smaller than comparable JPEG images.
 For more information on the new format, click here.